|AXS Guard Cloud|

 A virtual private network (VPN) is the extension of a private network that encompasses links across shared or public networks like the Internet.
 A VPN enables you to send data between two computers across a shared or public internetwork in a manner that emulates the properties of a point-to-point private link.

-Personal AXS GUARD (PAX) is an appliance based on the VPN security model, designed specifically for remote use.
-Its integration with home networks is easy and allows telecommuters to safely connect to corporate network resources and the Internet.
-PAX units are configured and centrally managed on the corporate AXS GUARD appliance which pushes the configuration to each individual unit.
+Personal AXS Guard (PAX) is an appliance based on the VPN security model, designed specifically for telecommuting and industrial applications, such as IoT device management.
+PAX units are configured and centrally managed on the corporate AXS Guard appliance which pushes the configuration to each individual unit.

 SquirrelMail is a standards-based webmail package written in PHP.